-I have to confess that I am as guilty of pre-judging food as any and my thoughts on this classic beetroot soup recipe from Ukraine were definitely clouded by my dislike of beetroot.
+I have to confess that I am as guilty of pre-judging food as any and my thoughts on this classic beetroot soup recipe from Central and Eastern Europe were definitely clouded by my dislike of beetroot.

 Ok, dislike is a strong word!
 I don’t dislike beetroot, I find it incredibly overpowering.